© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wat's Dyke: Sections S of Bryn y Bal is a scheduled monument protected by Cadw under reference FL121.
 View the official record →

-Wat's Dyke is a linear earthwork monument of Early Medieval date, constructed most likely during the seventh or eighth century as a territorial boundary or defensive barrier in the borderlands between Welsh and Anglo-Saxon polities.
+Wat's Dyke is a linear earthwork of Early Medieval date that forms part of the defensive frontier system of the Welsh-English borderlands.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL121.

 Wat's Dyke: Sections S of Bryn y Bal dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wat's Dyke: Sections S of Bryn y Bal is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL121.